rails/rails/guides/source/security.md

 The common admin interface works like this: it's located at www.example.com/admin, may be accessed only if the admin flag is set in the User model, re-displays user input and allows the admin to delete/add/edit whatever data desired.
 Here are some thoughts about this:

-* It is very important to _think about the worst case_: What if someone really got hold of my cookie or user credentials.
+* It is very important to _think about the worst case_: What if someone really got hold of your cookies or user credentials.
 You could _introduce roles_ for the admin interface to limit the possibilities of the attacker.
 Or how about _special login credentials_ for the admin interface, other than the ones used for the public part of the application.
 Or a _special password for very serious actions_?

 * Does the admin really have to access the interface from everywhere in the world?
 Think about _limiting the login to a bunch of source IP addresses_.
 Examine request.remote_ip to find out about the user's IP address.
 This is not bullet-proof, but a great barrier.
 Remember that there might be a proxy in use, though.